Can aviation adapt?

 If the expense of aviation gets a lot of attention, the issues of exclusivity and environmental damage get almost none.
 Even mentioning such topics will probably elicit eye rolls from some readers, but we do ourselves a disservice if we keep our head in the sand.
 The fact is, America is an increasingly diverse place: whites now make up 63% of the population, down from 80% in 1980.
 The role of women in society has also changed pretty radically since Cessna was building thousands of Skyhawks and Augusta National was for men only.
 Such trends are only accelerating.
 If our target market in 2030 is white men, we will be ignoring a huge segment of the population.

 An important lesson the golf industry has learned is that eliminating the reputation for exclusivity means more than just admitting a few black members.
 It also means welcoming women and even families as a whole.
-Some of the most successful golf courses now sell themselves as getaways for the entire family – a shocking change for some men who are used to the golf course being their four-hour escape from fatherhood.
+According to Golf Holidays Direct, some of the most successful golf courses now sell themselves as getaways for the entire family – a shocking change for some men who are used to the golf course being their four-hour escape from fatherhood.
 A few airports are shining examples of this new approach, but most are not.

 Likewise, complaints about environmental damage may seem to pale in comparison to issues of cost, but it’s an issue we as an industry need to at least acknowledge.
 No matter what your personal opinion is about climate change, potential pilots’ perception is our reality.
 And the perception among people under age 40 (not to mention those under 20) is that environmental considerations matter a lot.
 Golf courses are now expected to use dramatically less water, hence the rise of natural (read: brown) courses.
 In aviation, leaded fuel isn’t exactly great for public perception.